-The most recent actuarial valuation was carried out by Towers Watson, the Company's independent actuary.
+The most recent actuarial valuation was carried out by an independent actuary.
 The present value of the defined benefit obligation, and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.

-Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)
+Notes to the Consolidated Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)